SteveJSteiner/BantamScribe/README.md

     - The red bar stops progressing.
 You've lost nothing beyond the joy of beating the timer.

 * What if I type more than 1000 words?
-    - All the words you type are captured, and ready to be pasted into an editor after hitting ESC.
+    - Everything you type is ready to paste into an editor after hitting ESC.

 * What if my computer dies?
     - Then you lost 15 minutes of work.
 Nothing is saved to disk until you save it in some other program.